Skip to main content

 Watch the video

-1. Go to Tools > Translation Manager.
-Select all terms or only specific terms to export.
-Click on the Export Terms icon on the right side of the Translation Manager window.
+2. Click the Export Terms icon on the right side of the Translation Manager.

 Import Terms

-1. Go to Tools > Translation Manager, and select the Import Terms icon from the right side of the Translation Manager window.
+2. Click the Import Terms icon on the right side of the Translation Manager.

 Imported Terms Overwrite Existing Terms